Yu-Group/veridical-flow/readme.md

 binary_metrics = binary_metrics_set.evaluate(preds_test, y_test)
 ```

-Once we've written this pipeline, get very easily see how stable certain metrics (e.g. "Acc") are to our choice of subsampling or model.
+Once we've written this pipeline, we can easily measure the stability of metrics (e.g. "Accuracy") to our choice of subsampling or model.

 # Documentation